Zoomicon/UbisensePositioning/Readme.txt

 Project Description
 --------------------

-Reading and Writing of Ubisense objects' position
+Reading and Writing of Ubisense objects' position and Listening for Ubisense Tag button presses

 based on Ubisense's ObjectPosition and DetectButtonPresses samples